dadi/queue/readme.md

 - Decoupling: by creating a layer in-between processes with an implicit, data-based interface
 - Redundancy: by persisting data until it has been fully processed
-- Scalability: by simply adding another process to increase the processing rate
+- Scalability: increase the processing rate by simply adding another process
-- Resiliency: because messages can still be added to the queue even if the processing is offline
+- Resiliency: messages can still be added to the queue even if the processing worker is offline
 - Guarantees: delivery is guaranteed and messages are processed in the order received
 - Scheduling: processing can be deferred until system resources are optimal